stevemullerworth/lfric_core/documentation/quickstart.rst

 This is done for Met Office users by the LFRic module system.

 Run ``make clean`` to remove all compiled application and unit test output should make fail to perform a rebuild and try again.
-If you want to delete the compiled pFUnit framework as well use ``make clean-all``

 The binary for Dynamo can be found in the ``bin`` directory in the top level of your working copy.